Oxygen (O2), in particular, is

 removing oxygen that would react with and degrade the product.

-Methane (CH4), generated by biological activity, is the primary component of “natural
+naturally produced by biological activity.
+It is the primary component of “natural

-gas”.
-It is used as a fuel and as a chemical raw material.
+gas”, which is used as both a fuel and as a chemical raw material.

 Carbon monoxide (CO) is co-produced with hydrogen by steam reforming plants